macaoleaf/macaoleaf.github.io/_pages/Courses.md

 ---
 \*: Currently taking

 I am curious about unfamiliar topics in various fields, and I am passionate about diving into these fields to understand them.
-I never lack self-motivation :)
+Lacking self-motivation never happens to me :)

 Credit-Oriented Courses:
 ======